-1. New Chums Beach, Comorandal Peninsula
+1. New Chums Beach, Coromandel

-Untouched, New Chum’s Beach is only accessible by foot.
+Word about New Chums Beach has got out in recent years, so this stunning stretch of coastline is not quite as secret as our other picks below, but very much worth a looksie!
+New Chum’s Beach is only accessible by foot.
 Imagine white sand, turquoise ocean, and native Pohutukawa trees (the NZ Christmas Tree) – discoverable only by those willing to take on the one hour bush trek.

-2. Black Pebble Beach, near Kaikoura.
-South Island
+2. Black Pebble Beach, Kaikoura

 This beach is truly unique!
 Black Pebble Beach can be found north of Kaikoura, just near a town called Kekerengu.
 The Alps can be spotted in the background and the beach is usually pretty quiet.
 Although not too ‘hidden’ from the tourist trail – this is truly a sight not to miss!

 3. Anapai Beach, Abel Tasman.
-North Island
+South Island

 Abel Tasman National Park is a top priority on the backpacker to do list.
 Situated at the tip of New Zealand’s north island – the national park is home to stunning bushwalks, beaches and greenery.